Squigl makes it easy to create educational content from any source.

 3. Share through Story

 This is the best advice we can give when writing any script, is to tell a story.
-Humans have been sharing information through story for thousands of years.
+Humans have been sharing information through stories for thousands of years.
 Even today, kids and adults, learn best when told a story.

 Stories aren’t just characters and arcs.
 Stories give us relationships and progression; cause and effect.
 They provide context for ideas and help us picture the outcomes.